panzerdp/dmitripavlutin.com/posts/176-typescript-record/index.md

 type: post
 ---

-The usualy way to define a type of an object in TypeScript is using an object type:
+The usual way to define a type of an object in TypeScript is using an object type:

 ```ts
 interface Salary1 {